 Living separate and apart does not necessarily require that one of you moves out of the house.
 A separated couple can be living separate and apart in the same home provided they occupy separate bedrooms and do not cohabit in a way normally associated with a married couple.

 Moving out and your rights to the matrimonial home

 Neither you nor your spouse can force the other to move out of the home you share as a married couple.
-Whether the home you reside in is a house, an apartment or a condominium that you own together or rent, neither of you can change the locks to deny the other one access.
-This holds true even if one of you moves out and the other remains in the home unless there is a written separation agreement or a court order granting one party the exclusive right to occupancy.
+Whether the home you reside in is a house, an apartment, or a condominium that you own together or rent, neither of you can change the locks to deny the other one access.
+This holds true even if one of you moves out and the other remains in the home.
+This is unless there is a written separation agreement, Also, there might be a court order granting one party the exclusive right to occupancy.